aymericDD/thanos-openstack/README.md

 - python 3.10
 - pipenv
-- You to manualy populate your inventory.
+- You have to manualy populate your inventory.
 To do that you have to get instances from horizon and then generate a invetory with this kind of strucutre :

 ``` yaml